Battle of Avarayr: Battle

 The 66,000-strong Armenian army took Holy Communion before the battle.
 The army was a popular uprising, rather than a professional force, but the Armenian nobility who led it and their respective retinues were accomplished soldiers, many of them veterans of the Sassanid dynasty's wars with Rome and the nomads of Central Asia.
 The Armenians were allowed to maintain a core of their national army led by a supreme commander (sparapet) who was traditionally of the Mamikonian noble family.
 The Armenian cavalry was, at the time, practically an elite force greatly appreciated as a tactical ally by both Persia and Byzantium.
 In this particular case, both officers and men were additionally motivated by a desire to save their religion and their way of life.
 The Persian army, said to be three times larger, included war elephants and the famous Savārān, or New Immortal, cavalry.
 Several Armenian noblemen with weaker Christian sympathies, led by Vasak Siuni, went over to the Persians before the battle, and fought on their side; in the battle, Vardan won initial successes, but was eventually slain along with eight of his top officers.

 Outcome

-Following the victory, Yazdegerd jailed some Armenian priests and nobles and appointed a new governor for Armenia.

-The Armenian Church was also unable to send a delegation to the Council of Chalcedon, as it was heavily involved in the war.
-In the 6th century, the Armenian Church decided not to accept the Council of Chalcedon, instead adhering to Miaphysitism.

-Armenian resistance continued in the decades following the battle, led by Vardan's successor and nephew, Vahan Mamikonian.
-In 484, Sahag Bedros I signed the Nvarsak Treaty, which guaranteed religious freedom to the Christian Armenians and granted a general amnesty with permission to construct new churches.
-Thus, the Armenians see the Battle of Avarayr as a moral victory; the Feast of St. Vartan and His Companions is considered to be a holy day by Armenians, and is one of the most important national and religious days in Armenia.
+Nine generals, including Vardan Mamikonian, were killed, with a large number of the Armenian nobles and soldiers meeting the same fate.
+The Sasanians, however, had also suffered heavy losses due to the resolute struggle by the Armenian rebels.
+Yazdegerd II dismissed Vasak Siwni and allowed religious freedom in Armenia.
+Although tensions continued until 510 when a kinsman of Vardan Mamikonian, Vard Mamikonian, was appointed marzban by Yazdegerd II's grandson, Kavad I (r.
+488–531).